Daniela

 (1988), Il Romanzo di Castelporziano edited by Simone Carella, Paola

-Beat 72 in 1977, see Il poeta postumo by Franco Cordelli published by
+Febbraro, Simona Barberini (2015).
+Regarding the reading and performance at the avant-garde theater Beat 72 in 1977, see Il poeta postumo by Franco Cordelli published by

 Lerici, 1978 and by Le Lettere, 2008.